MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/v1-module-mfa-connect-to-exo-powershell.md

 ms.topic: article
 ms.service: exchange-online
 localization_priority: Normal
-ms.assetid: 04dae4ce-34a7-49c5-bf75-11e72452e04a
+ms.assetid:
 search.appverid: MET150
+ROBOTS: NOINDEX
 description: "Admins can learn how to use the older Exchange Online Remote PowerShell Module to connect to Security & Compliance Center PowerShell for multi-factor authentication (MFA) or federated authentication."
 ---

-# MFA - Connect to Exchange Online PowerShell using the old module
+# V1 module - Connect to Exchange Online PowerShell using MFA

 > [!NOTE]
 > The older Exchange Online Remote PowerShell Module that's described in this topic will eventually be retired.
 The Exchange Online PowerShell V2 module (EXO V2 module) supports MFA, so we suggest using it instead.
 For instructions, see [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md).